Ethiopian Wolf, Nose to the Wind

 The Ethiopian wolf (Canis simensis), also known as the Simien jackal, is the world’s rarest wild canid, endemic to the highlands of Ethiopia.
 A rodent-hunting specialist, it moves gracefully through alpine meadows.

-With fewer than 500 individuals remaining in the wild, witnessing this animal is a rare privilege.
-Its russet coat, slender muzzle, and poised silhouette make it a quiet but powerful symbol of Ethiopia’s natural heritage.
+In this image, an individual lifts its head into the morning breeze—perhaps tracking prey or simply attuned to the subtle cues of its environment.
+With fewer than 500 individuals remaining in the wild, every observation is a profound privilege.
+Its russet coat, slender muzzle, and poised silhouette make it a quiet but powerful symbol of Ethiopia’s unique natural heritage.